Understanding the Different Types of Credit Scores

 - Credit mix

-Additionally, there are different FICO scores depending on the type of loan you’re applying for.
-For example, if you’re applying for a car loan, the lender will check your FICO Auto Score, whereas if you’re applying for a credit card, they will check your FICO Bankcard Score.
+There are also different types of FICO scores depending on the type of loan you’re applying for.
+One example is if you’re applying for a car loan versus a credit card.
+For credit cards, lenders check your FICO Bankcard Score, but for a car loan, they’ll check your FICO Auto Score.

 VantageScore

-Although not as widely recognized as FICO, VantageScore is the second primary type of credit score.
-The VantageScore formula is similar to the FICO score formula, utilizing many of the same scoring factors.
-It also has the same scoring system, ranging from 300 to 850.
+Although not as widely recognized as FICO, VantageScore is the second most widely recognized type of credit score.
+The VantageScore formula is similar to the FICO score formula, utilizing many of the same scoring factors and also having a scoring range of 300 to 850.

 Other types of credit scores

-Additionally, several major credit unions, including Equifax, TransUnion, and Mint, use their own credit scores.
-While their scoring models and formats are similar to FICO and VantageScore, they have subtle differences.
+- Credit union scores: There are also several major credit unions, including Equifax, TransUnion, and Mint, that use their own credit scores.
+Their scoring models and formats are similar to FICO and VantageScore, but they each have subtle and unique differences.

-Your credit score is determined using several different factors, the primary ones being payment history, credit utilization, and length of credit history.
+Your credit score is determined using several key factors, including payment history, credit utilization (also called debt-to-credit ratio), and the length of your credit history.

 - Credit utilization refers to how much of your available credit you use and typically applies to credit cards and Lines of Credit.
 You can calculate your credit utilization ratio by dividing your current balances by your total credit limits, then multiply by 100.
 The lower your credit utilization ratio, the better the impact your credit score.